steveking-gh/brink/README.md

     }
     output bar;

-You can of course print to console during generation of your output image.
+To aid in debug, you can of course print this length information to the console during generation of your output:

     section bar {
         print "Output size is ", sizeof(bar), " bytes\n";